redcountryroad/OSCP-shortsheet/README.md

 Get-NetGroup "group name" # information from specific group Get-NetComputer # enumerate the computer objects in the domain Find-LocalAdminAccess # scans the network in an attempt to determine if our current user has administrative permissions on any computers in the domain
-Get-NetSession -ComputerName files04 -Verbose #Checking logged on users with Get-NetSession, adding verbosity gives more info.
-Get-NetUser -SPN | select samaccountname,serviceprincipalname # Listing SPN accounts in domain Get-ObjectAcl -Identity <user> # enumerates ACE(access control entities), lists SID(security identifier).
+Get-ObjectAcl -Identity <user> # enumerates ACE(access control entities), lists SID(security identifier).
 ObjectSID Convert-SidToName <sid/objsid> # converting SID/ObjSID to name

+#Key commands for enumerations
+Import-Module .\PowerView.ps1 #loading module to powershell, if it gives error then change execution policy Get-NetSession -ComputerName files04 -Verbose #Checking logged on users with Get-NetSession, adding verbosity gives more info.
+Get-NetUser -SPN | select samaccountname,serviceprincipalname # Listing SPN accounts in domain Invoke-UserHunter
+Invoke-Portscan -Hosts sql01

 # Checking for "GenericAll" right for a specific group, after obtaining they can be converted using convert-sidtoname
 Get-ObjectAcl -Identity "group-name" | ? {$_.ActiveDirectoryRights -eq "GenericAll"} | select SecurityIdentifier,ActiveDirectoryRights